wesen/PocketFlow/ttmp/2025-05-18/07-long-term-document-architecture-of-go-flow.md

 2. Create the flow registry
 3. Create the event router
 4. Create the publisher
-5. Create the flow orchestrator
+5. Create the flow registry
-6. Update the router with the orchestrator
+6. Set up the message router
 7. Create and register node workers
 8. Create and register flow workers
 9. Set up event handlers for flow completion and progress